Holiday inspiration currently loading...

 Your return journey could be from Shannon airport, or cross country to Dublin or the ferry ports of the east coast.
 This tour of the southern section of the Wild Atlantic Way works equally well in reverse.

-Kinsale and Baltimore in County Cork, Sneem and Dingle in Kerry.
+Kinsale and Baltimore in County Cork, Kenmare and Dingle in Kerry.

-Prices for 7 nights on a bed & breakfast basis in a double or twin room ensuite.
+Prices for seven nights on a bed & breakfast basis, with dinner allowance included for one night in Kenmare, in a double or twin room ensuite.

 We would be delighted to book your travel to Ireland for this holiday.